martinvaldivia/martinvaldivia/README.md

 ### Hi there 👋

-My Name is Martin Valdivia, I'm a Mechatronics Engineer from Mexico.
+My Name is Martin Valdivia, I'm a Mechatronics Engineer and Project Manager interested in Software Development, Engineering, Data Science and Project Management.
-I'm currently job searching, I would love to work remotely, but my goal is to get a job in the Tech industry.

-I'm currently learning about Software Development (C, C++, HTML, CSS, JavaScript, Python, etc.).
+I'm currently learning about Data Science and Business Intelligence.
-I'm looking to collaborate on Projects and increase my knowledge in Software Development.

-How to reach me
+How to reach me:
+Twitter: @code_valdivia
-Twitter: @code_valdivia, @marvalmej
+Twitter: @marvalmej

 Regards.

 <!--